 Expert systems

-ANI is narrow in scope and operates within a predetermined set of parameters.
-It’s created using machine learning algorithms, which enable it to learn from data and improve its performance over time.
-However, ANI lacks the ability to generalize across multiple domains or understand the context behind its tasks.
+ANI is narrow and operates within a set of boundaries.
+It’s created using machine learning algorithms that can learn from data and get better over time.
+But ANI can’t generalize across multiple domains or understand the context behind its tasks.

 Artificial General Intelligence (AGI)

-Artificial General Intelligence (AGI), also known as strong AI, is an AI that’s as smart as or even smarter than humans.
+Artificial General Intelligence (AGI) also known as strong AI is an AI that’s as smart as or smarter than humans.
 It’s not limited to specific tasks like ANI.
-While some argue that models like ChatGPT show signs of AGI, most researchers don’t agree.
-AGI would be able to understand and do almost anything a human can, like making coffee or attending university.
+Some say models like ChatGPT are AGI, but most researchers don’t agree.
+AGI would be able to do almost anything a human can, like make coffee or go to university.

 AGI, also known as Strong AI, is the holy grail of AI research.
 It’s designed to possess the ability to: